JackWBeaver/big-data-flink-project/README.md

 ## Tools
 - IntelliJ
 - Git Bash
+- NetCat

+## Introduction to Flink
+-
+-
+-
+-

 ## Prerequisites
 Start by cloning the Apache Flink repository with Git Bash in C: drive: